Go4Less 2 Year Canada Work Visa Programme

 Canadian immigration requires that you must have and maintain insurance for the entire duration of your stay in Canada.
 Your insurance policy must cover you for health care, hospitalisation and repatriation.
 Go4less offer a comprehensive travel insurance policy which covers these requirements and much more.
 It also allows you up to 4 two week visits home during your two year stay.
 Our 2 year policy is only €309 or get the discounted rate of €299 if you book a flight with us!

-Make an appointment to come and talk to us
+Make an appointment to come and talk to our friendly staff!

-You may also email email@example.com to arrange an appointment to discuss the Canada programme or other visa options.
+Go4less staff are available by phone on 01 4350000 or email firstname.lastname@example.org.
+You are welcome to arrange an appointment to discuss the Canada programme or other visa options.

-- Be between the ages of 18 and 35 inclusive on the date the application is received.
-Your application must be stamped as received by the Embassy of Canada in London on or after your 18th birthday, and before your 36th birthday.
+- Be between the ages of 18 and 35 inclusive on the date your application is submitted.
+Your application must be received on or after your 18th birthday, and before your 36th birthday.

 - Be a citizen of Ireland.

-- Be holding an Irish passport that remains valid throughout the period of stay in Canada.
-When the work permit is issued in Canada, it will not be longer than the validity of the passport.
+- Be holding an Irish passport that remains valid throughout your intended period of stay in Canada.
+When the work permit is issued on arrival in Canada, it will not be longer than the validity of the passport.

 - Be in possession of a departure ticket leaving Canada at the end of your authorised period of stay or sufficient financial resources to purchase such a ticket.

-- Have the equivalent of C$2,500 to help cover expenses at the beginning of your stay, for the first 3 months of the stay.
+- Have the equivalent of a minimum C$2,500 to help cover expenses at the beginning of your stay, for the first 3 months of the stay.

 - Your family can come to Canada with you.
-However, each of your dependants (spouse/common-law partner/child/children) will have to obtain his/her woen status.
+However, each of your dependants (spouse/common-law partner/child/children) will have to obtain his/her own immigration status.
 Please see further information in our FAQ section.

-- You must pay a participation fee when prompted to do so by the High Commission of Canada.
-Last year the Canadian High Commission charged a participation fee of $150 CDN.
-The Canadian High Commission have not yet announced the fee for the 2014 programme.
+- You must pay a participation fee when prompted to do so by the International Experience Canada.
+The fee is currently $150 CAD.

 Q. Do I have to pay at the time of applying?

-Yes you must submit credit card or laser card details at the time of applying
+Yes to pay the Go4less fee you must submit credit card or laser card details at the time of registration.

 Q. Will it affect my application if I have a criminal or immigration offence?

 Yes this may have an effect on your application.
-All applicants that have an offence may be subject to extra processing and may have to submit extra documentation to the Canadian High Commission.
+All applicants that have an offence may be subject to extra processing and may have to submit extra documentation.
+Each case is taken individually and timeframes will vary.

 Q. What does "accompany" mean within the framework of the Canada Visa?